As if the Beagle and the Cocker Spaniel weren’t perfect breeds on their own, the Bocker was produced to give us the ultimate combination puppy.

 This dog will make the perfect companion to people who live in big houses and either live alone or have children who are mature enough to not mishandle this pet.

 Having said that, apartment dwellers should not be disheartened, nor should people with toddlers.

-For if there is one thing we have learnt in this guide, it’s that there is a solution to everything, especially through proper training.
+For if there is one thing we have learned in this guide, it’s that there is a solution to everything, especially through proper training.

 The Bocker, or Beaker, is undoubtedly a complete package in a small body.

 Be it the role of a family dog, or an attentive watchdog, or just a companion to its owner, the Bocker will fill into any shoes and carry out its duties with loads of affection.